What Can Light Therapy Treat?

 Yes, light therapy has been found to be an effective treatment for depression, including seasonal affective disorder (SAD).
 It is believed to work by regulating the body’s production of melatonin, a hormone that helps regulate sleep and mood.
 Exposure to light during light therapy sessions can help reset the body’s natural sleep-wake cycle and alleviate symptoms of depression.

-See also Do Light Therapy Lamps Really Work?
+See also Can Light Therapy Help Psoriasis?

 What skin conditions can light therapy treat?